-- paper version, states the name of the person whose signature it is; and - also file an undertaking that the person (c) - has possession of the paper version signed according to law; and - will retain the paper version subject to any order (ii) of the Court. - A document filed electronically at a registry is to be taken to (5) have been filed - if the whole document is received before 4.00 p.m. on a day when the registry is open for business, on that day; - otherwise, on the next day when the registry is open for business. - (6) A document that is sent electronically to a registry but not in accordance with the requirements of the Court's website and this rule is to be taken not to have been filed at the registry. - A person who files a document electronically must have the (7) original paper version of the document with him or her at any conference or hearing in the course of the case concerned. - (8) The Court may at any time, on the application of a party or on its own initiative, order a person who has filed a document electronically to file the paper version of the document.
+- (c) also file an undertaking that the person - (i) has possession of the paper version signed according to law; and - (ii) will retain the paper version subject to any order of the Court. - (5) A document filed electronically at a registry is to be taken to have been filed - (a) if the whole document is received before 4.00 p.m. on a day when the registry is open for business, on that day; - (b) otherwise, on the next day when the registry is open for business. - (6) A document that is sent electronically to a registry but not in accordance with the requirements of the Court's website and this rule is to be taken not to have been filed at the registry. - (7) A person who files a document electronically must have the original paper version of the document with him or her at any conference or hearing in the course of the case concerned. - (8) The Court may at any time, on the application of a party or on its own initiative, order a person who has filed a document electronically to file the paper version of the document.

-Division 3 - Serving documents
+Division 3- Serving documents